 Patient procedure during performance period (CPT): 59400, 59409, 59410, 59510, 59514, 59515, 59610, 59612, 59614, 59618, 59620, 59622

-Patients who had elective deliveries by C-section, or early inductions of labor, without medical indication
+Patients who had elective deliveries (without medical indication) by cesarean birth or induction of labor

-Denominator Exception: Medical indication for induction [Documentation of reason(s) for elective delivery (C-section) or early Induction) (e.g., hemorrhage and placental complications, hypertension, preeclampsia and eclampsia, rupture of membranes (premature or prolonged), maternal conditions complicating pregnancy/delivery, fetal conditions complicating pregnancy/delivery, late pregnancy, prior uterine surgery, or participation in clinical trial)] (G9361)
+Denominator Exception: Medical indication for delivery by cesarean birth or induction of labor (<39 weeks of gestation) [Documentation of reason(s) for elective delivery (e.g., hemorrhage and placental complications, hypertension, preeclampsia and eclampsia, rupture of membranes (premature or prolonged), maternal conditions complicating pregnancy/delivery, fetal conditions complicating pregnancy/delivery, late pregnancy, prior uterine surgery, or participation in clinical trial)] (G9361)

-Elective delivery or early induction often leads to prematurity, increased costs, and an increased incidence of cesarean section.
-Studies have determined that elective delivery or elective cesarean section prior to the gestational age of 39 weeks may result in significant short-term neonatal morbidity (neonatal intensive care unit admission rates of 13%– 21%).
-Among women undergoing induction, women with their first pregnancies have a higher rate of cesarean delivery than women with prior vaginal births.
-Recent research shows that infants born prior to 39 weeks face a higher risk of breathing disorders and other problems than those who remain in the womb longer.
+Elective delivery or early induction often leads to prematurity, increased costs, and an increased incidence of cesarean birth.
+Studies have determined that elective delivery prior to the gestational age of 39 weeks may result in significant short-term neonatal morbidity (neonatal intensive care unit admission rates of 13%–21%).
+Recent research shows that infants born prior to 39 weeks face a higher risk of breathing disorders and other problems than those who remain in the uterus longer (Clark et al. 2009).